dvmarcilio/dvmarcilio.github.io/_pages/about.md

 More recently, I've been exploring Java Exceptions.
 I've looked into how developers of popular open-source projects write JUnit tests exercising exceptions ([MSR 2021](https://dvmarcilio.github.io/msr21)) and devised a technique to automatically extract exception preconditions of methods ([ICSME 2022](https://dvmarcilio.github.io/papers/wit-icsme22.pdf)).
 We used some of our extracted preconditions to improve and add to the documentation of Apache projects.

 From September to December 2022, I was an intern in the [Uber Programming Systems Group](https://www.uber.com/dk/en/about/science/) working from the lively Aarhus, Denmark.
-I had the pleasure to work closely with [Dr. Raj Barik](https://scholar.google.com/citations?user=uKlmCxAAAAAJ&hl=en) and [Dr. Ameya Ketkar](https://ameya-ketkar.notion.site/ameya-ketkar/About-me-afad4849885542b8865c3bf44402af9a) on static analysis and refactoring tools.
+I had the pleasure of working closely with [Dr. Raj Barik](https://scholar.google.com/citations?user=uKlmCxAAAAAJ&hl=en) and [Dr. Ameya Ketkar](https://ameya-ketkar.notion.site/ameya-ketkar/About-me-afad4849885542b8865c3bf44402af9a) on static analysis and refactoring tools.
 My main contribution was adding GoLang support to [Piranha](https://github.com/uber/piranha), a tool for cleaning up code related to feature flags.

 You can see more of my work in [publications](https://dvmarcilio.github.io/publications).